 As a full-service design, build and install contractor, IVI, Inc. has the ability to create a customized, industrial ductwork infrastructure to aid in the movement of air.
 Ducts carry airborne contaminants; to do this effectively, there should be as little resistance in the form of turbulence or friction as possible.
-Air moving too slowly through the system will cause dusts to settle and eventual clogging.
-Air moving too fast is wasteful of power, can create noise problems and may cause excessive abrasion if dusts are being exhausted.
+Air moving too slowly through the system will cause dusts to settle, eventually clogging the duct.
+Air moving too fast wastes power, can create noise problems and may cause excessive abrasion if dusts are being exhausted.

 Our engineering team works to ensure that all clean-air standards are met and the ductwork meets or exceeds codes under the Sheet Metal and Air Conditioning Contractor’s National Association industry standards, including class one and two, residential and industrial.